YeOldeDM/lets-godot-roguelike/posts/step-3-things.md

 ![dathing]

 #### Generalization
-Our game will become a lot more interesting to play if we fill it with lots of interesting things to interact with.
+Our game would become a lot more interesting to play if we fill it with lots of interesting things to interact with.
-We want to build our system in such a way that we're creating complex objects out of a collection of simple general parts, like virtual lego pieces.
+We will want to build our system in such a way that we're able to create complex objects out of a collection of simple general parts.
 This way, we can make a lot of content with just a little work, and ensure that common behavior is consistent among all objects.

 Let's start by defining our most basic type of object and give it a descriptive name.
 I'll dub this object a `Thing`.